-Few people would call Italy dangerous.
-Italy is neither safer nor more dangerous than other places in Mediterranean, as long as expats use a little common sense.
+Few people would call Italy dangerous – indeed, Italy is neither safer nor more dangerous than other places in the Mediterranean, as long as expats apply the same sense that they would in any country.
 On the whole, safety records are usually better in small towns and villages than in big cities.

 That said, Italians do have a fondness for after-dinner strolls, which means it is usually safe to walk through most cities at night as long as one sticks to well-lit and well-frequented streets and gets home at a reasonable hour.

 General safety and petty crime in Italy

 Most Italian cities are reasonably safe, especially as locals tend to get to know their neighbours.
 This affords another dimension of safety as Italians look after their own and the more people expats know, the more people that will be around to keep an eye out.

 When it comes to cities, the most important thing to remember is that there are quartieri (neighbourhoods) that expats should avoid, especially at night.